bgfxc4/sharkit/README.md

 To "register" your mode, you have to go into the file `js/main.js`, and at the top, to the object `MODES` add an key-value pair looking like the following: `[your mode name]: [previous number + 1]`.
 In the next object `MODE_OBJECTS` you have to add an element to the array.
 The element should be the name, that you wrote in you mode file in the first line (`[your mode name]_MODE`).

-To add functionality to your mode, you need to implement all of the following functions in your mode object.
+To add functionality to your mode, you can implement the following functions in your mode object.
 The  functions should already be declared, but empty (if not, you can have a look at `js/modes/mode_template.js`).